Google Fonts and GDPR: are Google Fonts GDPR compliant?

 The user should be prompted for consent BEFORE a website requests the Google servers for Google Fonts and Google Fonts API takes place.

 If you are using Google Fonts from Google servers, your website needs to have a Cookie Banner.
-Websites that use cookies or other tracking or analytics technologies are required to obtain the user’s explicit consent to manage their personal data.
+Websites that use cookies or other tracking or analytics technologies are required to obtain explicit user consent to manage their personal data.

 Google Fonts code is a code provided by a third party, in this case- Google, which needs users' IP addresses to provide a code.
 IP addresses and other users' personal data are collected with the help of cookies.
 To use Third-Party Cookies, you need to get user consent.
 So, change the initial Google Fonts code to get user consent with CookieScript.